-As a Personal Trainer, it’s our responsibility to manage the exercise regime of our clients and to educate them on how to recognise the signs and symptoms of the cold and flu to regulate the exercise intensities, frequency and type of activities, if your client wants to continue to exercise through this period.
+As Personal Trainer, it’s our responsibility to manage the exercise regime of our clients and to educate them on how to recognise the signs and symptoms of the cold and flu to regulate the exercise intensities, frequency and type of activities if your client wants to continue to exercise through this period.

-The typical symptoms range from a sore throat, muscles aches, runny nose and the follow on effects of poor concentration, tiredness, and so on.
-The optimal advice would be to listen to your body and rest during this period, focusing on assisting your immune system to defend itself by attacking the foreign bacteria in the gut.
+The typical symptoms range from a sore throat, muscle aches, runny nose and the follow on effects of poor concentration, tiredness, and so on.
+The optimal advice would be to listen to your body and rest during this period, focusing on assisting your immune system in defending itself by attacking the foreign bacteria in the gut.
 A large portion of the responsibility of this immune function is to release antibodies to attack and fight the infection.
 During the initial stages of feeling these signs and symptoms, it is an important time to eat well and provide the immune system with the micro-nutrients it needs to defend itself.
 One of the biggest players to assist the immune system are Probiotics.
 If influenza is bad bacteria, then Probiotics is good bacteria.
 To simplify the matter if there are more good bacteria then bad, then the results are one of either, keeping the cold and flu at bay and or reducing the period of infection.

-Exercising, on the other hand, requires modifying during this period as the immune system is fighting the infection, carelessly performing moderate or high-intensity exercise places excessive strain on the immune system.
+Exercising, on the other hand, requires modifying during this period as the immune system is fighting the infection, and carelessly performing moderate or high-intensity exercise places excessive strain on the immune system.
 During this period, it is more likely to overtrain and create a prolonged infection period due to the competing processes of fighting the infection while your body is recovering.
 Fundamentally the advice is; don’t push yourself, stay home if possible and rest for a minimum of 24 hours.
 On the other hand, if, like many regular exercising enthusiasts who cannot sit still during this period, then reduce the intensity to light, short duration activity.
 Reduce the frequency for that week or fortnight until the infection has subsided.
-Exercises such as stretching, walking, Pilates, cycling, are low weight bearing and can be performed with low intensity which can assist in flushing bacteria out of the lungs (if it’s a respiratory infection).
+Exercises such as stretching, walking, Pilates, and cycling, are low weight bearing and can be performed with low intensity, which can assist in flushing bacteria out of the lungs (if it’s a respiratory infection).

 • Regular exercise